leanprover/theorem_proving_in_lean4/inductive_types.md

 its constructor, ``mk``, the usual eliminators (``rec`` and ``recOn``), as well as the projections, ``fst`` and ``snd``, as defined above.

+The `::` is just a separator between the constructor name, `mk` shown here and the rest of the structure definition.

 If you do not name the constructor, Lean uses ``mk`` as a default.
 For example, the following defines a record to store a color as a triple